cerner/terra-core/packages/terra-divider/docs/README.md

 # Terra Divider

-The terra-divider component is used to separate content on a layout.
+The divider component is used to visually separate content on a layout.

 ## Getting Started